 Energy Saving Trust has developed an open application process for charities seeking funding from the Energy Redress Scheme.
 Successful projects will be selected with input from an independent panel of experts and could cover a range of locations across England, Scotland and Wales.
 We will be administering the scheme until 2021.

 The amount of funding available through the scheme varies throughout the year and will be reviewed on a quarterly basis in October, January, April and July.
 Eligible charities that have registered interest in the scheme will be notified when funds become available.

-The minimum grant that can be requested is £20,000 and the maximum amount is the lesser of £2 million or the total value of the current fund.
+The minimum grant that can be requested is £20,000 and the maximum grant amount varies depending on the size of the fund available.

 The scheme can fund projects lasting up to two years, can fund 100 per cent of the project cost and can cover revenue and capital measures.